-Today we begin our hike at the village of Wacawasi.
-Early in the morning, we wake you with hot coca tea delivered to your tent.
-After a hearty breakfast, we start our hike up to Auraccasa pass.
-We will hike uphill through a stage of rocky mountains and grassy hills, appreciating stone houses on top of the hills, farmers growing potatoes on the vertical hillsides, and llamas and alpacas grazing on the hills.
-After a 3-hour uphill hike, we reach Auraccasa, the highest point of the trek at 4550m.
-Once at this point, we will celebrate by offering coca leafs to the Andean gods and take pictures of the view.
-Afterwards, we start descending down to Auraccocha Lake to enjoy our delicious lunch.
-In the afternoon we have 3 more hours of hiking down to Yanahuara village, another beautiful location.
+Today you will begin your hike at the village of Wacawasi.
+Early in the morning, you will wake you with hot coca tea delivered to your tent.
+After a hearty breakfast, you will start your hike up to Auraccasa pass.
+You will hike uphill through a stage of rocky mountains and grassy hills, appreciating stone houses on top of the hills, farmers growing potatoes on the vertical hillsides, and llamas and alpacas grazing on the hills.
+After a 3-hour uphill hike, you will reach Auraccasa, the highest point of the trek at 4550m.
+Once at this point, you will celebrate by offering coca leafs to the Andean gods and take pictures of the view.
+Afterwards, you will start descending down to Auraccocha Lake to enjoy our delicious lunch.
+In the afternoon you will have 3 more hours of hiking down to Yanahuara village, another beautiful location.
 From the lunch spot to Yanahuara, the scenery changes very fast from rocky mountains to the dense vegetation of Queuñas Woods.
-Here we will see plants characterized by twisted trunks, some trees reaching 15-20 m tall and trunks with 2 m in diameter.
-We will sleep in Yanahuara Village.
-After walking and enjoying the Yanahuara village, we go to the campsite where our tents will be set.
+Here you will see plants characterized by twisted trunks, some trees reaching 15-20 m tall and trunks with 2 m in diameter.
+You will sleep in Yanahuara Village.
+After walking and enjoying the Yanahuara village, you will go to the campsite where your tent will be set.

 Distance: 14 km 9ml

 Climate: from cold to warm in the day and warn in the night

 Hiking time: Approximately 8 hours